-- The time required to export data varies with the size of the record you are trying to export.
-Exporting tends to slow down for larger set of records because executing the query on and retrieving a large data set takes longer to complete.
+- The time required to export data varies with the record size you are trying to export.
+Exporting tends to slow down for a larger set of records because executing the query on and retrieving a large data set takes longer to complete.

 Access the Analytics Search UI

-An alternate way to access Analytics is from the Home page: select a data source to see a default search for that event type.
+- Click Analytics or select a data source to view a default search for that event type.

-- Click Searches to create new searches and see a list of previously saved searches.
+- Click Searches to create new or view saved searches.

-- To view your saved searches, click View Options and select Filter by Current User.
+- Click View Options and select Filter by Current User to view your previously saved searches.